SmirtiParajuli/3DGraphicProgramming_OpenGLWindowLightRendering/README.md

 OpenGL Window Rendering with Dynamic Features

-Developed using Visual Studio 2022, C++, and the OpenGL framework, this application delivers a vibrant graphical presentation of diverse 3D geometries and Skybox , all powered by GLSL.
+Developed using Visual Studio 2022, C++, and the OpenGL framework, this application delivers a vibrant graphical presentation of diverse 3D geometries and Skybox, all powered by GLSL.

 Functionality: